Factor Xa Inhibitors

 4. Discontinuation of treatment before surgical procedures: see Perioperative Direct Oral Anticoagulant (DOAC) Management.

 5. Complications: Mainly bleeding (in contrast to heparins, factor Xa inhibitors are not known to cause heparin-induced thrombocytopenia), allergic reactions.
-Andexanet alfa is available is some countries to neutralize the anticoagulant effect but is expensive and not widely available.
-The anticoagulant effect of oral factor Xa inhibitors may be neutralized by a 4-factor prothrombin complex concentrate (PCC) 25 IU/kg (the dose may be repeated twice).
-The role of other prohemostatic agents, which include tranexamic acid, cryoprecipitate, and recombinant factor VII, in bleeding management is uncertain but can be considered in cases of bleeding that is refractory to administration of reversal agents.
+Andexanet alfa is a reversal agent to neutralize the anticoagulant effect of oral factor Xa inhibitors and may have a therapeutic role in selected patients with intracranial hemorrhage.
+Andexanet alfa is only available in some countries and is expensive ($10,000-12,000 USD).
+The anticoagulant effect of oral factor Xa inhibitors may also be neutralized by a 4-factor prothrombin complex concentrate (PCC) 30 IU/kg.
+PCC is more widely available but is also expensive ($4000-5000 USD).
+The role of other prohemostatic agents, which include tranexamic acid, cryoprecipitate, and recombinant factor VII, in bleeding management is uncertain but can be considered in bleeding that is refractory to administration of reversal agents.
 In addition, there is uncertainty about the potential prothrombotic effects of all prohemostatic agents in this clinical setting.

 We would love to hear from you